 Choosing A Breeder

-This will be one of the most important decisions you will make, and can be guided by your answers in Choosing A Dog.
+Choosing your breeder will be one of the most important decisions you will make, and can be guided by your answers in Choosing A Dog.
+Our Puppy Enquiries service can also help identify which breeder is likely to produce the kind of dog you are looking for and assist with the process of bringing home your new family member.

-We encourage you to purchase your puppy from a DogsSA registered breeder who has done all the appropriate health testing for Border Collies and complies with various Codes and Regulations.
+We encourage you to purchase your puppy from a DogsSA (or equivalent interstate body) registered breeder who has done all the appropriate health testing for Border Collies and complies with various Codes and Regulations.
 This includes hip/elbow scoring and DNA profiling which includes testing for a number of health matters known to exist in the breed and can be viewed here.
 Breeders must provide copies of these results which should be sighted before purchasing your pup.
 You will also receive a Dogs Australia Certified Pedigree certificate which will list the dogs registered name, date of birth, registration number, microchip number, breeder details, owner details and three generation pedigree (breeding lines).
 Often a breeder will be listed as a co-owner on a pedigree certificate.
-Click on the titles below to view samples of each certificate.

 Prior to handing over any money you can check with the governing Dogs Australia body in each state to confirm that your breeder is a financial member.
 The breeder should give you their membership number if you ask.
 In South Australia, you can contact DogsSA by phone on (08) 8349 4797 or email info@dogssa.com.au